JUDGMENT OF THE GENERAL COURT (Sixth Chamber)

 composed of H. Kanninen (Rapporteur), President, N. Wahl and S. Soldevila Fragoso, Judges,

-having regard to the reply lodged at the Court Registry on 29 January 2010,
+having regard to the application lodged at the Court Registry on 23 August 2010,

-having regard to the rejoinder lodged at the Court Registry on 10 March 2010,
+having regard to the response lodged at the Court Registry on 16 November 2010,

 gives the following

-2 The trade mark in respect of which registration was sought is the figurative sign reproduced below:
+2 The mark in respect of which registration was sought is the word sign MESILETTE.

-3 The goods in respect of which registration was sought are, inter alia, in Classes 3, 18 and 25 of the Nice Agreement of 15 June 1957 concerning the International Classification of Goods and Services for the Purposes of the Registration of Marks, as revised and amended, and correspond, for each of those classes, to the following description:
+3 The goods in respect of which registration was sought are in Class 5 of the Nice Agreement of 15 June 1957 concerning the International Classification of Goods and Services for the Purpose of the Registration of Marks, as revised and amended, and correspond to the following description: ‘Medical and surgical plasters; compresses; material for dressings; articles for bandaging; swabs, sponges and abdominal towels for medical and surgical use; lotions and ointments for pharmaceutical purposes; materials for keeping dressings in place’.

-4 The Community trade mark application was published in Community Trade Marks Bulletin No 15/2005 of 11 April 2005.
+4 The application for a Community trade mark was published in Community Trade Marks Bulletin No 13/2008 of 31 March 2008.

-5 On 14 June 2005, Cantoni ITC SpA (‘the opposing party’), filed a notice of opposition pursuant to Article 42 of Regulation No 40/94 (now Article 41 of Regulation No 207/2009) against registration of the trade mark applied for.
+5 On 27 June 2008, the applicant, Paul Hartmann AG, filed a notice of opposition, pursuant to Article 42 of Regulation No 40/94 (now Article 41 of Regulation No 207/2009), to the registration of the mark applied for.

 6 The opposition was based on the following earlier rights: